rcgsheffield/airbods/README.md

 # Installation

 Automated deployment is implemented using Ansible.
 See their docs: [Executing playbooks for troubleshooting](https://docs.ansible.com/ansible/latest/user_guide/playbooks_startnstep.html).
+Most of the service configuration files are in the `files` directory (Ansible will automatically search this directory for files to upload.)

 The private key must be installed and configured on the target machine so that the control node may connect using SSH.
 The `ida_rsa` file is that user's private key.
 The `authorized_keys` file is used to list the public keys that can automatically connect.
 These files would be stored in the directory `~/.ssh` for the user you use to connect.
 The same configuration is also required for the `root` user in the directory `/root/.ssh`.